backdoer/data-structures/wiki/PHP.md

 [This site](http://code.stephenmorley.org/php/references-tutorial/) describes what PHP references are in a very simple manner.

-Basically, in it's internal system, PHP stores variable references in a data structure known as the _zval_struct.
+Basically, in it's internal system, PHP stores variable references in a data structure known as the `_zval_struct`.
 This structure stores the value of the variable, its type, and a count of references made to that variable.
-This counter is called the refcount.
-When a new variable is created, the refcount is incremented, and the variable is added to the Symbol Table:
+This counter is called the `refcount`.
+When a new variable is created, the `refcount` is incremented, and the variable is added to the Symbol Table:

-**PHP**
 ```php
 $a = 'some value';
 ```

 The Symbol Table is a table of mappings of the variable name and the value of that variable.
-It also contains the zval for that variable.
-When a variable is assigned by reference, it points to the same zval as another variable.
+It also contains the `zval` for that variable.
+When a variable is assigned by reference, it points to the same `zval` as another variable.

 ```php
 $a = 12;